wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 ### Summary

-Accesibility is a human right, not a feature.
+Accessibility is a human right, not a feature.

-Once your organization starts to adopt this mindset, your team will think of accesibility as a top priority, not somehting to push into your team's backlog.
+Once your organization adopts this mindset, your team will think of accessibility as a top priority, not something to push into your team's backlog.

 I encourage everyone who is starting to learn about accessibility to initiate action in their organizational environment.